jenkinsci/jenkinsfile-runner/demo/databound/README.md

 This demo demonstrates building of Jenkinsfile Runner Docker images with [Custom WAR Packager](https://github.com/jenkinsci/custom-war-packager/).
-This demo bundles some plugins so that it demonstrates a Pipeline execution.
+This demo bundles some plugins so that it demonstrates a Pipeline execution that uses checkout scm step so that we can verify that no warning is raised due to FileSystemSCM.

 To build the Docker image, run `make clean build`